 Crafting the Perfect Occupational Therapy Resume

-Now that you’ve finished up your schooling and fieldwork, you’re ready to start the job search process.
-Once you find your ideal job, though, you don’t have a chance of getting it without an official occupational therapy resume that makes you stand out.
+Have you just finished up your occupational therapy schooling and fieldwork and received your passing NBCOT® scores?
+If so, you’re more than ready to start the job search process!
+Once you find your ideal OT job, though, you won’t have a strong application without an official occupational therapy resume that makes you stand out from the crowd of applicants.

 With many applicants fighting over one position, you need to do everything in your power to make yourself stand out!

-But what exactly are employers looking for?
-What should you include on your resume?
+But what exactly are employers looking for in an occupational therapist resume?
+What should you be sure to include?
 What can you do to make your resume really pop?
 We will be diving into this topic in depth in this article.

 When writing your resume, make sure to include all relevant information that has a direct bearing on why this company should hire you over someone else.

-On the other hand, you also want your resume to be brief and succinct.
+On the other hand, you also want your resume to be brief and succinct (one to two pages for a resume is optimal).
 This can be a tough balance to strike.
-If you have been already been working in the field, you must include all work experience in therapy since graduation from therapy school.
+If you have been already been working in the field, you must include all relevant work experience in occupational therapy since you’ve graduated from your OT program.

 Any noticeable gaps in work should be accounted for and explained.
 When you apply for your first job after school, you don’t have any actual work experience in the field to draw on.